Chau Ram County Park

 Shaver Rec Complex

 Shaver Recreation Complex is a hub of area sports activities.
 Seven recreation fields, two gyms, walking trails, a climbing wall, playground, and the Seneca Disc Golf Course.
-An 18-hold disc golf course features tight fairways and a nice mix of elevation changes.
+An 18-hole disc golf course features tight fairways and a nice mix of elevation changes.
 Several holes have multiple pin placements.
 Course open year round is free to play.
 Random draw doubles Mondays in the summer at 6pm.

 South Cove County Park

 A variety of day use activities and lakeside camping.
 Fishing, boating, sailing and water skiing are readily accessible via two park boat ramps.
 Facilities include: picnic tables, 4 lighted tennis courts, a volleyball court, 18-hole miniature golf course, horseshoe pits, playground areas, a handicapped accessible fishing pier & sand beach for sun.
+Small park retail store. $3 park entry fee; $5 for boats & trailers.
+Annual park pass available for $25.